 - Ask witnesses for their contact details.
 If possible, ask any witnesses present to also jot down their description of what happened at the time of the accident.

 - Take photos of the scene.
 Pay particular attention to not only the damage your vehicle sustained, but the final resting positions of all the cars involved, any skid marks and damage to surrounding objects such as traffic lights.
 Add GPS tags to your photos if you have the option.

 - Submit any footage of the event.
 If you have a dash cam recording of the accident, this will also be very valuable for your insurer.

 Will a claim affect my premium or my no-claim bonus?

 In most cases, if your insurer agrees that the accident was caused exclusively by the other driver, you will not be penalised even if you make a claim.

 Depending on your level of cover and the specific conditions listed on your certificate of insurance, there may be some circumstances under which your no-claim discount will be affected, even if you have purchased protection against this.
 Read your product disclosure statement (PDS) and certificate of insurance carefully to avoid any nasty surprises.

 Will my car be repaired or written off?

 It is up to your insurer to choose whether your car will be repaired or declared a total loss, and that normally comes down to whatever is the cheaper option for them.

 If there is any question about whether or not your car can be repaired well enough to be safe to drive afterwards, you have the right to obtain an independent assessment.
-If you can provide evidence that your insurer is pressuring you to repair a vehicle that would be more safely written off, you have the option of opening a case with the Financial Ombudsman Service.
+If you can provide evidence that your insurer is pressuring you to repair a vehicle that would be more safely written off, you have the option of opening a case with the Australian Financial Complaints Authority (AFCA), previously known as the Financial Ombudsman Service.